JunseokLee42/JunseokLee42/README.md

 Nowadays, I'm developing interests especially in 1) Multimodal Chain-of-Thought, 2) Video Question Answering, 3) Visual Programming.

-Ultimately, I wish the marginalized continues to learn what they want via multimodal LLM without any difficulties (In other words, I want combination of personalized and collective learning).
+Ultimately, I wish the marginalized continues to learn what they want via multimodal LLM without any difficulties.

+Also, I aim to combine personalized learning with cooperative study.

 ## Languages & & Skills: